CompeGPSTeam/CompePlugIn_OSMVect/readme.md

 Welcome to CompeGPS CompePlugin_OSMVect!
 -----------------------------------------

-This plugins is used to parse OSM files into compeGPS Land and Ais applications
+This plugin is used to parse OSM files into compeGPS Land and Air applications

 * **CompeGPS:** http://compegps.com